Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

 ### Create Pad_collete function
-Since the captions lengths are of different lengths, padding should be added for shorter captions to bring them to common shape as pytorch expects caption lengths to be of the same size.
+Since the captions lengths are of different lengths, padding should be added for shorter captions to bring them to common shape as PyTorch expects caption lengths to be of the same size.

 Funtion collect samples and return labels tensor with padding.
 This funtion is passed as an argment( ```collate_fn``` ) while creating ```DataLoader``` object.

 ## 3. **Model architecture**
-The network architecture consists of three components i.e encoder, Attention and decoder.
+The network architecture consists of three components i.e encoder, Attention, and decoder.

 ### Encoder
-The encoder is a convolution neural network takes in raw images as input and outputs extracted features as encoded images.
+The encoder is a convolution neural network that takes in raw images as input and outputs extracted features as encoded images.
 The extractor produces **L** (no of output convolution layers) vectors each of **D**-dimension (no of pixels) corresponds to part of the image thus indicates **L** different features at different locations have been identified.

 .